 But, of course, there are people out there who enjoy traveling no matter what season it is.
 Canadian winters, depending on where you are, can be brutal or mild.
 The one constant might be that you never really know what kind of weather to expect.

-If RV’ing is for you, and you want to see the Canadian wilderness in all its winter glory, you may pause to consider whether heading out on the road in winter is safe at all.
+If RVing is for you, and you want to see the Canadian wilderness in all its winter glory, you may pause to consider whether heading out on the road in the winter months is safe at all.
 Here at Canadream, we believe that the safety of any vacation lies in how you prepare beforehand.

-In this case, we don’t want the winter season to delay your travel plans, so we would like to present to you our advice on what to pack for your winter RV trip.
-If you take the time to ready yourself, you will never be caught off-guard, no matter what nature throws at you.
+In this case, we don’t want the winter season to delay your travel plans, so here's some suggestions from us on what to pack for your winter RV trip.
+If you leave prepared, you will never be caught off-guard, no matter what freezing temperatures and nature throws at you.

-Once you feel confident enough to head out on the road, choose the right RV or camper rental for you and begin your wintry journey!
+Once you feel confident enough to head out on the road, choose the right RV or camper rental for you to stay warm and comfortable on your wintry journey!

 Winter Camping Essential Gear Checklist